sunface/rust-by-practice/en/src/why-exercise.md

 Then you have come to a right place: here you can find a bunch of easy to hard exercises to improve your Rust skills which cover almost every topic in Rust，this will help you fill the gap of easy-to-learn and hard-to-use.

 ## About exercises
+- You can edit exercise online and then run it online too
-- The only correct way:  make exercise comipile with NO ERRORS!
+- **Your only gola is make every exercise comipile with NO ERRORS!**
 - difficulty level: easy: 🌟  medium: 🌟🌟 hard: 🌟🌟🌟  hell: 🌟🌟🌟🌟
-- Everything is online: reading, editing, testing

 ## Contributing
 We welcome all kinds of contributors, especially ones who has precious exercises.